-One way to make both your public and your private loans more affordable is to consider student loan refinancing.
+One way to potentially make both your public and your private loans more affordable is to consider student loan refinancing.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.

 Non affiliation: SoFi isn’t affiliated with any of the companies highlighted in this article.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.